How do I apply?

 After submitting your application you will receive an email containing log-in details for our Applicant Portal.
 You can use the portal to track the progress of your application, upload additional supporting information, log an enquiry, access FAQs and view UCEM policies and other useful information.
 The acknowledgement email will also contain a copy of your application form for your records.

-Your application will then be assessed by a member of the Admissions Team.
+Your application will then be assessed by a member of the Admissions Team within 10 working days.
 If you have applied for credit transfer, or if you do not meet the standard entry requirements for the programme, your application may be referred to the Programme Leader for a decision.

 Once your application has been assessed you will be sent an email confirming our decision.
 Successful applicants will be sent information on how to register and pay for their programme in their offer email.
 A member of our Admissions Team will also telephone you in case you have any questions.
 If we are unable to offer you a place on your chosen programme we will provide information on next steps and alternative programmes in your email.

 Please note that we are unable to assess your application without seeing copies of your qualification certificates.
 If you do not upload certificates to your application form before submitting it to us you can log in to the applicant portal and upload them later.
 Your application may be put on hold and a decision postponed until we receive copies of your documents.
 You will be sent an email to notify you if your application is being put on hold.

 Entry requirements vary depending on the programme.
 You can find the entry requirements for each programme in the prospectus or on the relevant page of the UCEM website.

 I've been offered a place on a programme, but my circumstances have changed.
 Can I defer my entry to the next intake?

 It is possible to defer your entry to the next intake provided you have been invited to register.
 To submit your request you can either log an enquiry via the applicant portal or email email@example.com.
 Offers may only be deferred once and only until the next available intake.
 Please note that the module fees are reviewed each academic year and therefore increases may apply.